TalosThoren/python-demo/README.md

 directly.
 The tree implementation used here can likely be improved upon.

-The first portion of the exercise also uses altered sample data, however, the original sample data is shown.
+The first portion of the exercise also uses altered sample data, however, the altered sample data is output.
 Several batches of sample data were used, and I considered creating a function to randomly generate short-to-medium lists for use in testing, but this was deemed out of scope.